tmforum-oda/oda-canvas/code-of-conduct.md

-# ODA Component Accelerator Code of Conduct
+# ODA Accelerator Code of Conduct

 ## Our Pledge